-- I am writing to formally appeal the decision to grant an aquaculture licence to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23.1626-hectare site (T05-472A) in Kinsale Harbour, Co.
+I am writing to formally appeal the decision to grant an acquaculture licence to Woodstown Bay Shellfish Limited for bottom-culture mussel farming on a 23.1626 hectare site (T05-472A) in Kinsale Harbour, Co.
 Cork.
-While I acknowledge the Minister's consideration of relevant legislation and submissions received, I contend that the decision overlooks several material concerns that warrant further scrutiny. - 2.
-Note that we have not had access to all of the relevant documentation online.
-This lack of access results in a structural bias within the appeals process, as it undermines transparency and prevents a clear understanding of how decisions were made.
-Public bodies have a duty to uphold public trust by ensuring transparency in their decision-making.
-The absence of complete documentation and clarity around the decision-making process significantly impairs our ability to conduct a thorough review and prepare an informed appeal.
+The decision to grant a licence overlooks several material concerns that warrant further scrutiny.

-Site Reference Number: -
+Note that we have not had access to all of the relevant material documentation online.
+This lack of access results in structural bias within the appeals process, as it undermines transparency and prevents a clear understanding of how decisions were made.
+Public bodies have a duty to uphold public trust by ensuring transparency in their decision making.
+The absence of complete documentation and clarity around the decision making process significantly impairs our ability to conduct a thorough review and prepare an informed appeal.

-(as allocated by the Department of Agriculture, Food, and the Marine)
+Site Reference Number: (as allocated by the Department of Agriculture, Food, and the Marine)